saulpelan/BHSCT-PAS-Scripts/README.md

 [Click here](https://github.com/saulpelan/BHSCT-PAS-Scripts/tree/master/scripts) to view the scripts.

 ## CliniCom Patient Administration System
 The three Belfast Trust hospitals each run on a PAS system called CliniCom, a mainframe system developed by Shared Medical Systems Limited (SMS UK) and now supported by [DXC Technology](https://dxc.technology).
-Clinicom was adopted by trusts in Northern Ireland in 1984/85 and was originally designed to be accessed by "dumb" terminals but is now accessed via terminal emulation software on PCs.
+Clinicom was adopted by trusts in Northern Ireland in 1984/85 and was originally designed to be accessed by terminals but is now accessed via terminal emulation software on PCs.

 ![CliniCom AMS Function Set Menu](images/CliniCom%20AMS%20Function%20Set.PNG)